-The regulations surrounding the Grand National are very specific and are as follows: The race is a Class 1, Grade 3 event over four miles and four furlongs.
+The regulations surrounding the Grand National are very specific and are as follows: The race is a Class 1, Grade 3 event over four miles and two and a half furlongs.
 There is a total prize fund of £1,000,000.
 The Grand National is a handicap race, in short a better horse will have to carry more weight than his rivals.
 The theory is to give all runners an equal chance of winning and the weights are set by the official BHA handicapper and the top weight is set at 11st-10lbs with a minimum weight of 10st.
 The Grand National is the only race fixture in which the handicapper can deviate from the published ratings and also take into account previous hurdle form.

 Place 5 x £10 bets to get a £20 free bet.
 Repeat 5 times to get £100 in free bets.